dimatura/pypcl/README.md

 # pypcl

- - `cd cmake_example/docs`
- - `make html`
+Daniel Maturana, dimatura@gmail.com

+A pybind11-based Python wrapper for PCL.

+This is usable, but pre-beta stage code.

 ## License

+BSD.
+See LICENSE.

-Pybind11 is provided under a BSD-style license that can be found in the LICENSE file.
-By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.
+Pybind11 (bundled) is provided under a BSD-style license that can be found in the pybind11-LICENSE file.